 If a pupil has an education, health and care (EHC) plan, the provisions set out in that plan must be secured and the school must cooperate with the local authority and other bodies.
 As part of meeting these duties, the school will anticipate, as far as possible, all likely triggers of misbehaviour, and put in place support to prevent these from occurring.
-Any preventative measures will take into account the specific circumstances and requirements of the pupil concerned.
+Any preventative measures will consider the specific circumstances and requirements of the pupil concerned.

-To de escalate misbehaviour the following strategies may be adopted;
+To deescalate misbehaviour the following strategies may be adopted;